 Making these soft chewy ricotta cheese cookies couldn’t be easier.

-Cream the butter and sugar together, then add the ricotta cheese, lemon zest and vanilla extract, and eggs and beat until well combined.
-Then add the flour, baking soda, and salt and beat until the dough begins to form.
+- Add the dry ingredients.
+In a separate bowl, mix the flour, baking soda and salt until well combined.
+Then add the flour mixture to the ricotta mixture and beat until the dough begins to form.
 This is a wet, sticky dough and it will appear fairly shaggy - this is normal!
-Form the dough into a ball, wrap it in plastic, and store it in the refrigerator for at least an hour, or up to 3 days until you’re ready to bake the cookies.
+Form the dough into a ball, wrap it in plastic wrap, and chill dough in the refrigerator for at least an hour, or up to 3 days until you’re ready to bake the cookies.

 Tips For Success